schell/zyghost-com/site/articles/My-Keyboard.md

 theme: templates/default.html
 ---

+## Recent update:
+I've picked this project back up and am working on new designs.
+You can follow along by signing up for the mailing list at [electrunique.com](http://electrunique.com) and by following my project's instagram account [@electrunique](https://www.instagram.com/electrunique/).

+Happy hacking!

+## Original article:

 I use a [Datahand keyboard](https://en.wikipedia.org/wiki/DataHand).
 It\'s the best thing that\'s happened to my fingers and wrists since\...
 It\'s the best thing that has ever happened to my fingers and wrists.